Beef Fatayer (Meat Hand Pies) + Video

 What else can I add to the filling?

-Pine nuts are a popular addition, especially when they are toasted first.
+Pine nuts are a popular addition to Lebanese meat pie, especially when they are toasted first.
 You could also add a little feta cheese on top of the meat mixture before sealing up the dough.

-Absolutely!
-Not only are these good in the refrigerator for 3 to 4 days, but they freeze beautifully.
-Allow them to cool before storing them in a Ziploc bag.
+Not only is fatayer good in the refrigerator for 3 to 4 days, but it freezes beautifully.
+Allow hand pies to cool before storing them in a Ziploc bag.

 Freeze for up to 3 months and thaw in the refrigerator overnight before reheating.